 Number of lactating cows.
 One respondent did not report the number of lactating cattle on their farm and was excluded from analysis of herd size associations with facility and bedding types.
 The median lactating cow herd size among the remaining 144 respondents was 59.5 cows (range 2-400, mean 71, standard deviation (SD) 4.5, CI95 62 – 80 cows; Figure 5).
 The number of lactating cows reported by respondents is in the range reported by other surveys of US organic dairy farms (Sorge, 2016).
 The number of cows varied between housing bedding types in this study population (P < 0.01) while past surveys of US organic dairy farms did not appear to explore this association (Stiglbauer et al., 2013; Sorge et al., 2017).
 Producers reporting using freestall systems bedded with sand and wood or using both freestalls and tiestalls housed more cows than tiestall herds (P < 0.05 in post hoc pairwise comparisons).
 When extreme outliers were removed from the categories freestall with sand, freestall and tiestall, freestall with wood and bedded pack plus the confidence in these associations was improved (P < 0.01).
 Despite these differences, many producers using freestall barns had a herd size that was similar to all other housing strategies (Figure 3).
 Other studies investigated herd size, facility age, or facility type on organic dairy farms but not within the same survey.
-For example, Sorge et al. (2016) reported a 10 year mean change in herd size of 5.7 cows (range -11 to +30), but did not report on associated changes in facility types, while Stiglbauer et al. (2013) reported the mean age of housing (36.5 years) but did not report changes in herd size or facility types for US organic farms.
+For example, Sorge et al. (2016) reported a 10-year mean change in herd size of 5.7 cows (range -11 to +30), but did not report on associated changes in facility types, while Stiglbauer et al. (2013) reported the mean age of housing (36.5 years) but did not report changes in herd size or facility types for US organic farms.
 Future surveys might collect more detailed data on farms that use multiple housing and bedding types, and trends in facility types and herd size for organic dairy farms.

 Years of Dairy Farming Experience.
 Years of experience could be perceived as a variable in studies measuring the impact of management.
-Years of dairy farm management experience was reported by 126 repondents , however, 144 respondents reported years of organic dairy farm management experience.
+Years of dairy farm management experience was reported by 126 respondents; however, 144 respondents reported years of organic dairy farm management experience.
 Respondents’ overall years of dairy experience varied among all housing/bedding categories (P = 0.20) (Figure 4).
 The years of organic dairy farm experience had a narrower range than length of the total dairy experience, we suspect because many producers transitioned to organic from conventional dairy management.
 While organic experience mostly did not differ between housing/bedding strategy, producers using a tiestall without a wood-based bedding (“Tiestall other bedding”) worked more years in organic dairy production than producers managing herds in freestall sand facilities (P = 0.04).
 This difference was not found for overall experience (Figure 6), perhaps suggesting that producers in this source population using freestall sand facilities were the most recent to transition to organic dairy production.